 Find out how the Imperial College Advanced Hackspace team adapted their hands-on and practical Change Makers Making and Prototyping module to a pandemic-proof hands-on and practical remote delivery model.
 Post by David Miller and Harry Barnett, Hackspace Fellows

 The Imperial College Advanced Hackspace has for a number of years operated making and prototyping modules for undergraduate students from first to fourth year.
-In previous years the students would spend time at the hackspace every week being introduced to all manner of prototyping and making skills in mechanical, electronics and biological design ranging from 3D printing to editing DNA in the hackspace biolab.
-Throughout the classes students would normally spend time in the workshops and labs learning a range of skills to supplement their studies.
-As the Imperial Horizons modules are open to all students across all faculties of Imperial College, many students are introduced to skills they would not normally be exposed to.
-At the end of the year students will have learnt skills including computer aided design, design for 3D printing, electronics assembly, fabrication of mechanical components and biological modification.
+In previous years the students would spend time at the Hackspace every week being introduced to all manner of prototyping and making skills including fabrication, electronics and biology that would supplement their studies.
+As the Imperial Horizons modules are open to students across all faculties of Imperial, many are introduced to skills they would not normally be exposed to.
+At the end of the year students would have learnt and developed new technical skills including computer aided design, design for 3D printing, electronics assembly, fabrication of mechanical components and biological modification.

 Due to the disruption to teaching from the Covid-19 pandemic, classes were required to operate entirely online.
 While some aspects of the modules could be transferred readily to an online format, such as the computer-based modules including computer aided design, others provided a number of challenges due to the practical nature of hardware prototyping.